USS Portunus (AGP-4): Invasion of the Philippines

 On 20 February she got underway for Leyte Island, whence she proceeded to Ilo Ilo, Panay, to support MTB Ron 33 during the assault there and to establish a patrol base after its success.
 The assault waves met no apparent opposition, the enemy having set fires and demolition charges and evacuated the city.

 Okinawa operations

 On 2 April Portunus got underway for Samar and Leyte.
-On 16 April she joined company with the remainder of TG 78.2 to land the 24th Infantry Division, U.S. Army and secure Parang, Mindanao.
+On 16 April she joined company with the remainder of TG 78.2 to land the 24th Infantry Division, United States Army and secure Parang, Mindanao.
 She steamed between various points on Mindanao and Samar, supplying MTB's, until 16 July when she got underway in convoy for Okinawa.
 She anchored off Hagushi, 21 July and shifted to Togouchi Harbor the next day.
 She serviced and repaired MTB Ron 31 and 37 and various other units through 29 September when she prepared to get underway for California and inactivation.

 Post-war decommissioning

-Decommissioned at Mare Island, California, 18 April 1946, she was struck from the Navy List 13 November 1946, transferred to the Maritime Commission 6 February 1948 and simultaneously delivered to the Kaiser Co., Oakland, California, for scrapping.
+Decommissioned at Mare Island, California, 18 April 1946, she was struck from the Navy List 13 November 1946, transferred to the United States Maritime Commission 6 February 1948 and simultaneously delivered to the Kaiser Co., Oakland, California, for scrapping.